 This post contains affiliate links.
 For more information, click here.

-Even more than casino merch, my friend loves casino buffets, so we stopped for lunch at the hotel’s Fresh Harvest, where the food selection was small and the quality spotty but the service was the best we’ve had at a buffet.
+Even more than casino merch, my friend loves casino buffets, so we stopped for lunch at the hotel’s Fresh Harvest.
+The food selection was small and the quality spotty, but there were some very good items, and the service was the best we’ve had at a casino buffet.
 The brisket from the carving station was moist and tender; the red beans were meaty and soulful, and the sticky toffee bread pudding was unfortunately fabulous–sweet, chewy, and melt-in-your-mouth comforting.
 Throughout the meal, the warm and cheerful waiter quickly cleared our plates, refilled our sodas, and volunteered to bring us fresh coffee during dessert.

 Two jaw-dropping things happened during lunch.
 The first was that the older man at a nearby table took the entire two-foot whitefish from the smoked seafood station–and sat eating it with knife and fork, tail artfully flipped up toward the ceiling, head over the edge of the plate, eye wide and vacant as though even the fish couldn’t believe what was happening.

 The other was that our phones buzzed–with emails from Hard Rock offering us the upgrade package we’d been snidely denied an hour earlier, including comped rooms, show tickets, and free play.
 This taunting put us in no mood to play in the cramped casino or advertise the place by sporting its branded attire, so we headed back out to the Boardwalk after lunch.
 I did tweet my disappointment; Hard Rock replied with a request that I message back with a copy of the email they’d sent, and I quickly complied.